tpavankalyan/CurLL-training/readme.md

 # CurLL-v0: A Framework for Training and Evaluating Continual Language Models

-This repository provides a comprehensive framework for training, evaluating, and analyzing Continual language models (LLMs).
-The workflow is designed to be modular, allowing users to easily train models, run inference, evaluate performance, and collect results.
+This repository provides a comprehensive framework for training, evaluating, and analyzing Continual language models.

 ## Table of Contents